June 5-6, 2021

 Plenty of aid support will be stationed on the course, including a super aid station in the park pavilion.

-PLEASE NOTE: FOOD SERVICE WILL BE GREATLY REDUCED FOR 2021 IN THE NAME OF SAFETY.
-YOU ARE STRONGLY ENCOURAGED TO PROVIDE YOUR OWN ESSENTIALS, ESPECIALLY IF YOU HAVE DIETARY RESTRICTIONS.
+PLEASE NOTE: YOU ARE STRONGLY ENCOURAGED TO PROVIDE YOUR OWN ESSENTIAL FOOD ITEMS IF YOU HAVE DIETARY RESTRICTIONS.

 The Friday evening prior to the event features a social gathering.
 Camping is welcome and FREE!
 (Please, no digging holes and building individual fires.)